Trailhead: Icehouse Canyon

 A Wilderness Permit is required to hike in this area.
 This requirement is posted on the Cucamonga Wilderness Sign along the middle portion of the Icehouse Canyon Trail.
 The permit can be acquired at the Mt.
-Baldy Visitors Center.
+Baldy Visitors Center or at the trailhead.

 Trail Segments: From trailhead take the Lower Icehouse Canyon Trail to the Lower JCT of the Chapman trail.